Gwen-Bradbury/MS4/README.md

 ### Features left to Implement -

+- _400 and 500 Error Pages_ - A page that has the message of the error and 'Back to Home' button so that the user would not be lost.

+- _Linking a related gin page to recipe page_ - To call more customers to purchase a product, it would be effective to link a gin page which is related to a recipe.

+- _Recipe Details_ - Put information relating to a specific recipe on a seperate page instead of underneath.

 - _Confirm Deletion Modal_ - Pop up that asks the user for confirmation before deleting recipes, blogs, blog comments and gins.

 - _Refunds_ - The ability to issue refunds through the website.